-- The Department heads will transmit all records to the Finance Office for final coordination.
-The Finance Office will then transmit all records to the requester.
+- The Department heads will transmit all records to the Citizens Assistance Office for final coordination.
+The Citizens Assistance Office will then transmit all records to the requester.

-- All Board members and other public officials/officers shall respond directly to the Finance Office.
+- All Board members and other public officials/officers shall respond directly to the Citizens Assistance Office.

-- If at any time during the process a Department head or the Finance Office has any legal questions about the records, responsiveness, exemptions, or information that shall/may be withheld or redacted, he/she may consult with the County Attorney’s Office.
+- If at any time during the process a Department head or the Citizens Assistance Office has any legal questions about the records, responsiveness, exemptions, or information that shall/may be withheld or redacted, he/she may consult with the County Attorney’s Office.

 - Delays in responding to a FOIA request.

-- If staff or a Department head needs clarification regarding a FOIA request, and the ambiguity can be cleared up by communication with the requester, the Department head or the Finance Office shall contact the requester.
+- If staff or a Department head needs clarification regarding a FOIA request, and the ambiguity can be cleared up by communication with the requester, the Department head or the Citizens Assistance Office shall contact the requester.

-- The Finance Office shall communicate the need for an extension in writing, invoking the statutory additional seven (7) working days.
+- The Citizens Assistance Office shall communicate the need for an extension in writing, invoking the statutory additional seven (7) working days.

-- If greater than seven (7) days is necessary, the Finance Office shall try to reach a reasonable agreement with the requester for more time.
-If a reasonable agreement cannot be reached, the Finance Office shall contact the County Attorney’s Office to petition the circuit court for additional time.
+- If greater than seven (7) days is necessary, the Citizens Assistance Office shall try to reach a reasonable agreement with the requester for more time.
+If a reasonable agreement cannot be reached, the Citizens Assistance Office shall contact the County Attorney’s Office to petition the circuit court for additional time.